Graduate Studies Funding & Awards

 The Government of Manitoba has provided funds to ensure that Manitoba's best students continue education at home, to foster research that leads to economic growth and to attract excellent students to study in Manitoba.

-Students who are eligible for the UMGF will also have their name entered into the MGS Competition.
+Students who are awarded the UMGF at the Master’s level will also have their name entered into the MGS Competition.
+If successful in the MGS competition, the UMGF must be declined.

 Values for awards from Canada's three major research granting agencies are in excess of $16,000 per year.